screw123/p001-frontend/README.md

 # Top 3 important rule for this project at this stage:
-1. Performance
+1. Performance (codes are running efficiently, and use small packages instead of large one.)
-2. Functionality
+2. Functionality (Complete all checkboxes of specs as described)
-3. Code readibility
+3. Code readibility (Give enough comment to explain what is happening and reasoning of codes)